NavasotaBrewing/documentation/architecture.md

 The master API accepts the configuration mentioned above from `brewkit`, which it then sends to every RTU.
 The RTUs determine the device state changes that need to be made, or update the sent configuration with device state.

-This API is part of [`NavasotaBrewing/brewdrivers`](https://github.com/NavasotaBrewing/brewdrivers).
+This API is part of [`NavasotaBrewing/network`](https://github.com/NavasotaBrewing/network).

 ## RTUs
-RTUs are discrete computers (Raspberry Pis, in our case) that command a single device cluster.
+RTUs are discrete computers (Raspberry Pis, in our case) that command a device cluster.
 They are primarily operated through HTTP requests sent by the master API from the master station.
-However, devices can be controlled through a CLI provided by the RTU for manual override or emergency purposes.
+However, devices can be controlled through a CLI provided directly by the RTU for manual override or emergency purposes.

 The RTU communicates with devices through a Modbus RS485 network